 My student is not revising topics covered in previous sessions.
 I have stressed the importance of consistent revision but I’m not sure the best way to make him revise.
 Here are some ideas: Typically students won’t revise on their own.
-This is true for a variety of reasons. ..
+This is true for a variety ..

 My student seems to forget a lot of content needed for tests.
 Especially when there is a long time between the test and when topics were actually learnt.
 How can I prepare her for tests so she doesn’t forget things previously learnt?
-Generally speaking, to maintain memory of ..
+Generally speaking, to maintain ..

 One of my students tends to understand a topic one week but forgets most of it the next.
 Should I administer more regular homework so concepts I teach in class are not forgotten?
 Homework is quite a specific matter.
-While some students are open to it others are ..
+While some students are open to it ..